 The first question we must answer is, “What is a good body condition?”

-At the Cuyahoga Falls Veterinary Clinic we use a 5-Point Scale to score a pet’s body condition.
+At the Cuyahoga Falls Veterinary Clinic we use a body condition score a pet’s body condition.

 1: VERY THIN